MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 ## New policies

-The following table lists the new polices that are part of this article update.
+The following table lists the new policies that are part of this article update.

 | Policy Name | Caption |
 |:-----|:-----|